KLAMATH HOSPICE, INC.

 Right to inspect and copy your health information: You have the right to inspect and copy your health information, including billing records.
 A request to inspect and copy records containing your health information may be made to the HIPAA Privacy & Security Officer at 541-882-2902 or 877-882-2902.
 If you request a copy of your health information, Hospice may charge a reasonable fee for copying and assembling costs associated with your request.
 You have the right to request that Hospice provide you, an entity or a designated individual with an electronic copy of your electronic health record containing your health information.
 Hospice may require you to pay the labor costs incurred by Hospice in responding to your request.

 Right to amend health care information: You or your representative have the right to request that Hospice amend your records, if you believe that your health information is incorrect or incomplete.
-That request may be made as long as the information is maintained by Hospice.
-A request for an amendment of records must be made in writing to Klamath Hospice, Inc. 4745 South 6th Street, Klamath Falls, OR, 97603, Attn: HIPAA Privacy & Security Officer.
+That request may be made if the information is maintained by Hospice.
+A request for an amendment of records must be made in writing to Klamath Hospice, Inc. 2751 Washburn Way, Klamath Falls, OR, 97603, Attn: HIPAA Privacy & Security Officer.
 Hospice may deny the request if it is not in writing or does not include a reason for the amendment.
-The request also may be denied if your health information records were not created by Hospice, if the records you are requesting are not part of Hospice‘s records, if the health information you wish to amend is not part of the health information you or your representative are permitted to inspect and copy, or if, in the opinion of Hospice, the records containing your health information are accurate and complete.
+The request also may be denied if your health information records were not created by Hospice, if the records you are requesting are not part of Hospice ‘s records, if the health information you wish to amend is not part of the health information you or your representative are permitted to inspect and copy, or if, in the opinion of Hospice, the records containing your health information are accurate and complete.

 Right to opt-out of fundraising: You or your representative have the right to opt-out of receiving fundraising communications.
 Instructions for how to opt-out are included in each fundraising solicitation you receive.